GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 Thank you for using the quick helper script!
 (you are now inside the Docker shell)
 ```
-At this point you must be inside the docket container that was created based off
+At this point you must be inside the docker container that was created based off
 of the image built earlier.
 You will trigger the ansible installation from
 inside this container.